serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 However up until now only custom authorizers were supported.
 What if you have a Cognito user pool you want to use to authroize your users?

 Serverless has you covered!
-You can now specify the arn to your user pool so that it will be used by the authorizer function to authorize incoming requests.
+You can now specify the `arn` to your user pool so that it'll be used by the authorizer function to authorize incoming requests.

-Here's an example how this looks like:
+Here's a code snippet which shows how the setup looks like:

 ```yml
 functions: